-To make the tool work under a lot of pressure, as well as the impact and vibration that usually occur during the cutting process, without chipping and breaking, the tool material must have sufficient strength and toughness.
+To enable the tool to work under significant pressure, as well as withstand the impact and vibration that usually occur during the cutting process without chipping or breaking, the tool material must have sufficient strength and toughness.

-Generally speaking, the higher the toughness, the greater the cutting force it can withstand.
+In general, the greater the toughness of the tool material, the more cutting force it can withstand.

 3. High heat resistance

-Heat resistance is the main indicator to measure the cutting performance of tool materials.
+Heat resistance is the primary indicator used to measure the cutting performance of tool materials.

-It is usually measured by maintaining high hardness, wear resistance, strength and toughness at high temperatures, also known as thermal hardness.
+It is usually measured by the tool’s ability to maintain high hardness, wear resistance, strength, and toughness at high temperatures, also known as thermal hardness.

-The higher the high temperature hardness of the tool material, the better the heat resistance, the higher the high temperature resistance to plastic deformation and wear resistance, and the higher the allowable cutting speed.
+The higher the high-temperature hardness of the tool material, the better its heat resistance.
+The tool will have higher high-temperature resistance to plastic deformation and wear resistance, as well as a higher allowable cutting speed.

-In addition to high temperature hardness, the tool material should also have the ability to resist oxidation at high temperatures and good anti-bonding and anti-diffusion capabilities.
+In addition to high-temperature hardness, the tool material should also be able to resist oxidation at high temperatures and possess good anti-bonding and anti-diffusion capabilities.

 4. Good thermal physical properties and thermal shock resistance

-The better the thermal conductivity of the tool material, the easier the cutting heat is conducted from the cutting area, thereby reducing the temperature of the cutting part of the tool material and reducing tool wear.
+The better the thermal conductivity of the tool material, the more easily the cutting heat is conducted from the cutting area.
+This reduces the temperature of the cutting part of the tool material, thereby reducing tool wear.

-When cutting tools intermittently or using cutting fluid, they are often subjected to great thermal shocks, so cracks will occur inside the tools and cause fractures.
+Cutting tools are often subjected to significant thermal shocks when used intermittently or when cutting fluid is applied.
+As a result, cracks can occur inside the tools and cause fractures.

 The ability of the tool material to resist thermal shock can be expressed by the thermal shock coefficient R: